tompave/fun_with_flags/README.md

 Of course, caching adds a different kind of complexity and there are some pros and cons.
 When a flag is created or updated the ETS cache on the local node is updated immediately, and the main problem is syncronizing the flag data across the other application nodes that should share the same view of the world.

-For example, of we have two or more nodes running the application, and on one of them an admin user updates a flag that the others have already cached, or creates a flag that the others have already looked up (and cached as "disabled"), then the other nodes must  be notified of the changes.
+For example, if we have two or more nodes running the application, and on one of them an admin user updates a flag that the others have already cached, or creates a flag that the others have already looked up (and cached as "disabled"), then the other nodes must  be notified of the changes.

 FunWithFlags uses three mechanisms to deal with the problem: